 If DRS determines that a materialman’s return was willfully false or fraudulent with intent to evade tax, or where the materialman fails to file a return, Conn.
 Gen. Stat. §12-428 applies.
 Under that section, the penalty for failure to file a return or keep records required by law is, in addition to any other penalty provided by law, a fine of up to $1,000 or imprisonment up to one year, or both.
-The penalty for filing a willfully false or fraudulent return is, in addition to any other penalty provided by law, a fine of up to $5,000 or imprisonment up to five years, or both.
+A person who files a willfully false or fraudulent return is, in addition to being subject to any other penalty provided by law, guilty of a class D felony.

-Effect on Other Documents: Informational Publication 2003(12) modifies and supersedes Informational Publication 2001(13), "Pay When Paid" Method for Materialmen.
+Effect on Other Documents: Informational Publication 2017(21) modifies and supersedes Informational Publication 2003(12), Pay-When-Paid Method for Materialmen.

 Effect of This Document: An Informational Publication issued by the DRS addresses frequently-asked questions about a current position, policy, or practice, usually in a less technical question and answer format.

 For Further Information: Call DRS during business hours, Monday through Friday: